albertwu96/albertwu96.github.io/_pages/about.md

 # Recent News

+* <span style="color:red">May, 2020.
+I will graduage from UIUC with master degree and join Tencent AI Lab.</span>
-* <span style="color:red">Nov 10, 2019.
-Our work on DeepRL in MOBA game is accepted to AAAI 2020.</span>
+* Nov 10, 2019.
+Our work on DeepRL in MOBA game is accepted to AAAI 2020.
 * May 18, 2019.
 I started my summer internship in [Tencent AIPD](https://ai.qq.com/hr/ailab.shtml), supervised by [Dr. Deheng Ye](https://yedeheng.weebly.com/).